model-checking/verify-rust-std/doc/src/challenges/0014-intrinsics-simd.md

 ```

 This contract is then used to automatically generate randomized tests
-for the intrinsic, which can be put on CI.
+for the intrinsic, which can be put in CI.

 We can also use the [hax](https://github.com/hacspec/hax) toolchain to
 compile this contract to F* where it can act as an interface to a model